Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 - *Lpath*, the of high quality cycle paths within each area.
-This dataset was provided in a series of MySQL databases by CycleStreets.net and processes in R.
+This dataset was provided in a series of MySQL databases by CycleStreets.net and processed in R. To ensure high quality paths were selected, only those with CycleStreets' 'quietness' and 'speed' variables above the median were selected.

-- *Bcrash*, a proxy on the safety record on cycling in each area defined as a severity-weighted count of the number of cycle-related road traffic incidents reported in the STATS19 database from the beginning of 2005 until the end of 2012.
+- *Bcrash*, a proxy for the safety record in each area.
+This was defined as a severity-weighted count of the number of cycle-related road traffic incidents reported in the STATS19 database from the beginning of 2005 until the end of 2012.